 I find it funny how I went to university to study what I was passionate about while others would opt for economics, business, accounting, etc. They think about what’s profitable and essential, and it ultimately becomes their future field of work.
 Whether passion is involved, I don’t know.
 Can you tell me?
 Upon graduation, they’ll go straight to well-paid jobs with hardly any time for hobbies.
 I often find these people seeking a career change.
 Do you think it’s that hard to land a job that makes you happy?

-Therefore, I’m determined to write full-time from now.
+However, I’m determined to write full-time from now.
 2020 was a year of digital learning, and there’s more to come.
-I’ve improved my writing by miles, and I try to be better every day until there’s no tomorrow.
+I’ve improved my writing by miles, and I try to be better every day.
+Freelance writing positions are everywhere but it has to suit you, and you want to write for someone who is trustworthy.
+It’s hard work finding projects, gigs, and full-time work.
+Often you’re in doubt.

 I hope this post has made you think.
 Believe in what defines you and pursue it.